anirudhb123/ResearchProjectModels/README.md

     pip install -r requirements.txt
     ```

 4. Prepare your proton-proton collision data in a suitable format.
+The data expects all files to be in a directory ``abvol``.
+The data can be downloaded from the following directory ``/eos/home-d/drankin/ADO/GepOutput{,_EM}/``.

 5. Choose the model you want to use and execute its corresponding Python script.
 For example, to run a variational autoencoder model that uses mse as the loss metric, run